morpho-labs/morpho-ethers-contract/README.md

 [![Commitizen Friendly][commitizen-img]][commitizen-url]
 [![Semantic Release][semantic-release-img]][semantic-release-url]

-> ⚡🚀 Call multiple view functions, from multiple Smart Contracts, in a single RPC query!

 This package aims to facilitate the integration around morpho with ethers-v5.
 Instead of importing ABIs, finding implementations, and guessing which functions to call, this package gives you typed classes by using [typechain](https://github.com/dethcrypto/TypeChain), and mainnet addresses of deployed contracts.